-Welcome to the fields– for the second year in a row!
+Welcome to the fields– for the third year in a row!
 Jess’ Backyard Ultra is filled with competitors named Jess from all over the United States and Canada.

 This farm course in Greeley, Colorado, will be used for both the day and night loops.
 The course varies as runners run along dirt byways, dirt roads, grassy areas, overgrowth passages, a railroad, and several small bridges.
 Each loop consists of approximately 70ft elevation gain in total.
 It is very runner friendly.